 where δ is the deflection due to the self weight and any other loads that may be considered to be permanent.
 To complicate matters further, real structures comprise a framework of beams, connected together directly or via columns.
 This results in vibration modes involving several beams moving simultaneously, together with an area of floor slab.
 In this case, the fundamental frequency of the system will depend on the motion of the primary and secondary beams and concrete slab.
 The fundamental frequency of the whole system will be lower than those of the individual components and may be obtained using:

-where δmax is the total deflection of the primary beam, secondary beam and slab.
+where δmax is the total deflection of the primary beam, secondary beam and slab expressed in millimetres.
 Alternatively, the fundamental frequency of the floor system may be obtained using Dunkerly’s approximation as follows:

 where fs, fb and fp are the fundamental frequencies of the slab, secondary beam and primary beam respectively.